kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

               messageExpression: "'only ' + variables.environment + ' images are allowed in namespace ' + namespaceObject.metadata.name"
 EOF
 ```

-Let’s start with creating a namespace that has a label of environment: staging
+Let’s start with creating a Namespace that has a label of environment: staging

 ```yaml
 kubectl apply -f - <<EOF
 apiVersion: v1